zhxinyu/cosan/README.md

 In other programming language also possess and provides similar functionality.
 In [Python](https://www.python.org/), the counterpart library is
 [scikit-learn](https://scikit-learn.org/stable/&#41).
 Among the list also includes [MATLAB](https://en.wikipedia.org/wiki/MATLAB) which is for numeric computing and [R](https://en.wikipedia.org/wiki/R_(programming_language)) specific for statistical computing.
 However, they are all subject to a high-level manipulation constraint.
-Specifically, [scikit-learn](https://scikit-learn.org/stable/&#41) replied on scientific libraries [NumPy](https://en.wikipedia.org/wiki/NumPy) and [SciPy](https://en.wikipedia.org/wiki/SciPy)
+Specifically, [scikit-learn](https://scikit-learn.org/stable/&#41) replies on scientific libraries [NumPy](https://en.wikipedia.org/wiki/NumPy) and [SciPy](https://en.wikipedia.org/wiki/SciPy)
 which in turn, just like MATLAB, relies on [BLAS](https://en.wikipedia.org/wiki/Basic_Linear_Algebra_Subprograms) and [LAPACK](https://en.wikipedia.org/wiki/LAPACK) for linear algebra computation.
-For R, most of computationally intensive task are linked to and solved by C, C++ and Fortran.
+For R, most of computationally intensive tasks are linked to and solved by C, C++ and Fortran.
 Therefore, we target to develop a data analytics library directly based on C++, handling all stages pre-processing, model fitting and post-processing.

 Following the hypothetical ice cream example in the Introduction section, let's set our goal to be gaining a good